Steven Adams

 Steven Funaki Paea He Ofa Ki Loa Adams (born 20 July 1993) is a New Zealand professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
-After playing one season with the Wellington Saints in 2011, he moved to the United States in 2012 to play college basketball for the University of Pittsburgh.
-Adams is 1 of only 3 New Zealanders to ever play in the NBA.
+A center, Adams has played for four NBA teams since making his NBA debut in 2013.

-Adams was selected by the Oklahoma City Thunder with the 12th overall pick in the 2013 NBA draft.
-He was the Thunder's primary starting center for six consecutive seasons.
+After playing one season with the Wellington Saints in New Zealand in 2011, Adams moved to the United States in 2012 to play college basketball for the University of Pittsburgh.
+He played for the Panthers for one season and was then selected by the Oklahoma City Thunder with the 12th overall pick in the 2013 NBA draft.
+Following the 2013–14 season, Adams was named to NBA All-Rookie Second Team.
 In November 2020, after seven years in Oklahoma City, Adams was traded to the New Orleans Pelicans.
-In August 2021, he was dealt to the Memphis Grizzlies where he played for 2½ seasons until being traded to the Rockets in 2024.
+In August 2021, he was traded to the Memphis Grizzlies, where he played until being traded to the Rockets in 2024.
+Adams is known for his physical strength.